dagger/dagger/docs/v0.3/sdk/cue/guides/actions/1228-handling-outputs.md

 ## Full output control

 Since you can only output simple values, you may find the need for a solution where you can output more complex types such as structs and lists.
-As showcased in the [interacting with the client](../../core-concepts/1203-client.md) docs, Dagger has the ability to write into the client filesystem through the `client` API.
+As showcased in the [interacting with the client](../../core-concepts/1203-client.md) docs, the Dagger Engine has the ability to write into the client filesystem through the `client` API.

 Using this capability we can then have full control of what to output.
 The downsides are that these won't print to the console (only to a file), and you won't be able to pipe directly from the `dagger-cue` command.